easypanel-io/website/docs/04-templates/baserow/index.md

 ## Instructions

-It may take several minutes to Baserow to boot up.
+It may take several minutes for Baserow to boot up.

 ## Links